Free Tooth Fairy Poem, Letter, & Receipt Printable

 Final Thoughts on the Tooth Fairy Poem

 I can’t believe how worried I got when I saw my son’s tooth in his hands.
-Learn from my mistake and do your research ahead of time so you know what to expect when your kid’s first baby tooth falls out.
+Learn from my mistake and do a little research ahead of time so you know what to expect when your kid’s first baby tooth falls out.

 Tooth Fairy Poem Pin